EGPostema/DrawerDissect/README.md

 Welcome to __, and AI-powered method for processing whole-drawer images of insects into individual specimens, with as little manual input as possible.

 To get started, follow the steps below:
-1. Train Roboflow Models with Our Data
+1. Train Roboflow Models
-2. Set up a Conda Environment for COLORoptera Image Processing
+2. Set up a Conda Environment
 3. Clone the Repository
 4. Process a Batch of New Images

 For a full summary of each processing step (with descriptions of inputs and outputs), see the README file in the 'functions' folder.

-# 1. Train Roboflow Models with Our Data
+# 1. Train Roboflow Models

 Provide link to most updated repository where we put our images and annotations